 Even though she wasn’t easily disturbed by my pump being on, I did try my best to keep the room as dark as possible.
 My little VAVA night light was the best helper with this task!

-More pumping accessory ideas to help make breast pumping at night better
+More pumping accessories to help make breast pumping at night faster:

 - Pumpin’ Pals make for a more comfortable and secure seal during those hazy late nights and would allow you to catch some more z’s while you pump.